 VoIP is Multi-Functional

 Video conferencing capabilities is another widely popular advantage when deploying a VoIP system to your organisation.
 This is especially beneficial for organisations who have a number of remote workers, where co-workers and external clients can easily engage in remote meetings face–to- face via a video call.

 Even if an organisation is having an internal meeting, any employee who can’t be physically present can remain engaged through a video call.
 The Washington Post discussed a number of benefits from face-to-face meetings, where it is far easier to understand an individual’s body language and capture their full attention.
 Requests are also better received in a face-to-face meeting.

 Finding a VoIP system that best suits your organisation

 One of the most important things to ensure prior to deploying a VoIP system at your organisation is to have a reliable network.
-Avoiding downtime and issues with VoIP all begins with operating on a secure, strong network.
+Avoiding downtime and issues all begins with operating on a secure, strong network.
 There are a number of different VoIP solutions that any organisation could deploy, and often this varies dependent upon the industry and work you do.
-Determining which is the best fit for your organisation can be tricky and is why it’s important to discuss the pros and cons of each with expert advice before engaging with any VoIP system.
+Determining which is the best fit for your organisation can be tricky and is why it’s important to discuss the pros and cons of each with expert advice before engaging with any system.